 Welcome to our guide on researching the law and law-related topics!
 Research within the law can encompass a variety of topics and require an intricate web of sources, depending on what you're researching.
-While none of the Gustavus librarians are law librarians, we are able to help you navigate the complex world of the law.
+While none of the Gustavus librarians are law librarians, we can still help you navigate the complex world of legal research.
 Browse through the sources on this page and please reach out to any librarian for more help.

 We highly recommend these guides as well; please note that while we don't have access to every single source mentioned on these guides, you'll find a lot of listed material freely available online: